-Financial and insurance-related activities comprise the top sector of economic output—$28 billion in 2015—in the Columbus Region.
+Financial and insurance-related activities comprise the top sector of economic output in the Columbus Region.
 Companies ranging from Huntington and JPMorgan Chase to Nationwide and State Farm benefit from the Columbus Region’s continuous growth and skilled talent pool.

 Largest U.S. bank with significant operations